-The discipline of hoshin kanri is intended to help an organization:
+The discipline of hoshin kanri is intended to help an organisation:

-There are 7 steps in Hoshin Kanri plannning:
+There are 7 steps in Hoshin Kanri planning:

-- Identify the key business issues facing the organization.
+- Identify the key business issues facing the organisation.

 - Establish measurable business objectives that address these issues.